 Wrap the oven in a second insulating blanket, as you did the first blanket.
 Then, make an insulating concrete mixed of 8 parts vermiculite:1 part portland cement, and cover the oven, roughly following the final Igloo shape.
 Take care to build up insulating concrete in areas where you will want more material, such as around the base of the vent and chimney.
 It will make it easy to get a smooth curve later with the mesh and stucco.
 Don’t worry about making this layer smooth, and it will be completely covered.
 Allow this material to dry to hold its shape.

-Using 1/4" galvanized wire mesh, mold the wire around the oven to the desire shape.
-Try to not allow it to protrude more than 1" from the vermiculite concrete layer, and you will want to completely cover it with the stucco layer to hide to wire.
+Using 1/4″ galvanized wire mesh, mold the wire around the oven to the desired shape.
+Try to not allow it to protrude more than 1″ from the vermiculite concrete layer, and you will want to completely cover it with the stucco layer to hide the wire.

 Cover the wire mesh with an external rough concrete stucco mixture, building the material into the final Igloo shape.
 When it is slightly cured, but still pliable, use a large sponge to smooth out your trowel marks, ridges and low spots to create a smooth finish.
 Allow this layer to dry.

-Cover the rough stucco mixture with a think coat of finish stucco to the color and texture that you want.
-Finish can range from fully smooth, to sand-size grains, to larger grains.
+Cover the rough stucco mixture with a thick coat of finish stucco to the color and texture that you want.
+The finish can range from fully smooth, to sand-size grains, to larger grains.
 You can put color in the final stucco coat, or paint the Igloo later.
 Your final coats must be a sealing coat, to keep water from seeping into our oven.

 Proceed to Curing Your Oven.